Making Sense of Your Past Worth Facilitator Training

 Cost to Attend (Virtual & In-Person): $1200 (payment options available)

-Time Commitment: MSOYW is a 4 Day Training from 9:00 – 4:30 each day.
-There is a fifth day with optional breakout sessions.
-See below for details about these breakout sessions.
+- In-Person MSOYW is a 4 Day Training from 9:00 – 4:30 each day.
+There are 2 optional breakout training sessions offered on the 5th day.

 Disclaimer: Participants attending this training will be doing their own personal work in order to learn the curriculum.
 How much work you do and how much you share with your table mates is completely up to you.
 We suggest bringing any self-care items you might need to the training.
 The participants in the first training made significant changes in improving their overall self-worth.
 To many, this was an unexpected gift.